SKZ81/avr_misc_sketches/README.md

 **Note:** it's no problem to have sub-branches for each sketches/project.
-The aim of orphan branch is to clearly
+The aim of orphan branch is to clearly identify each sketche commit line, and particularly it's starting point.

 ### List of hosted sketches